k4l3b4/Betenda/README.md

 ## Introduction

-Betenda is a backend API built with Django and Django REST Framework (DRF).
+Betenda API is a backend API built with Django and Django REST Framework (DRF).
 It provides a robust and scalable platform for creating a private community centered around languages.
-Users can contribute to linguistic content like words, sayings, sentences, and poems, fostering the growth of various languages.
+Users can contribute to linguistic content like words, sayings, sentences, and poems, fostering the growth of their languages.
 Moreover, the platform offers a Twitter-like social networking experience, allowing users to share posts, read articles, comment, react, and engage in a wide range of interactions.

 ## Features

 - User authentication and authorization.
 - Contribution of words, sayings, sentences, and poems for various languages.
 - Post creation, reading, updating, and deletion.
-- Article publication and browsing.
+- Article publication(Admins) and reading.
-- Commenting and reacting to posts and articles.
+- Commenting and reacting to posts, articles, poems and sayings.
+- Reporting user generated content
+- Platform and Campaign Donations for projects that are more invested in the well being and improvement of their local community
 - Social networking features (following, notifications, etc.).
-- And much more!
+- And much more to come, contact me if you have any feature ideas!

 ## Getting Started